 The CAE is strongly recommended for anyone who plans to work in international business or to work overseas and/or study at university.
-In Great Britain and in the Anglo-Saxon countries, a large number of universities use the CAE to certify a candidate’s level of English, a necessary condition for his/her admission into higher education.
-Level required?
+In Great Britain and in the Anglo-Saxon countries, a large number of universities use the C1 Advanced to certify a candidate’s level of English, a necessary condition for his/her admission into higher education.

-To sit for the CAE, your level of English must allow you:
+To sit for the C1 Advanced, your level of English must allow you:

 - to be able to overcome a wide range of difficulties in understanding long and demanding texts from a linguistic point of view and to grasp their implicit meaning.